Powered by

 hoshangabad illegal sand mining

 Karbala Ghat is next to Sethani Ghat in Hoshangabad, now Narmadapuram.
 This ghat of Hoshangabad, now Narmadapuram is known for illegal sand mining.
-In the year 2013, while giving its verdict on illegal sand mines located across the country, NGT had ordered to shut down sand mines for which 'Environment Clearance' had not been acquired.
+In the year 2013, while giving its verdict on illegal sand mines located across the country, NGT had ordered to shut down of sand mines for which 'Environment Clearance' had not been acquired.
 The sand mine of Karbala Ghat was also included in this.
 Even after this, illegal sand mining from Narmada did not stop.
 But, the livelihood of more than 300 labourers like Mahesh Manjhi was definitely in danger.

 The contract has been closed since 2013

 In Madhya Pradesh, the allocation of sand mines is done through contracts.
 But Mahesh Manjhi, a resident of Bhilpura in Hoshangabad, says that since 2013, no contract has been signed for the mine of Karbala.
 Manjhi used to work as a labourer in this mine.
-However after the closure of the legal mines, their organized livelihood was destroyed.
+However, after the closure of the legal mines, their organized livelihood was destroyed.
 He further says,

 “Whenever a contractor applies to take over this mine legally, he is refused citing one reason or the other.”